rems-project/sail/doc/internals.md

 representation (IR) called *Jib* (it's a type of Sail).
 Like the full AST this is defined as an ott grammar in [language/jib.ott](https://github.com/rems-project/sail/blob/sail2/language/jib.ott).
-The sail "-ir" option allows Sail to be converted into this IR without any further processing.
+The sail "-ir" target allows Sail to be converted into this IR without any further processing.

-The Jib related files are contained within a subdirectory `src/jib/`.
+The Jib related files are contained within a sub-directory `src/jib/`.
 First we convert Sail to A-normal form (ANF) in [src/jib/anf.ml](https://github.com/rems-project/sail/blob/sail2/src/jib/anf.ml), then